Palazzolo sull'Oglio: Transport

-From Palazzolo it is very easy to get to the main cities and towns throughout Italy.
+From Palazzolo, it is very easy to get to the main cities and towns throughout Italy.
 The train station is not far from the centre and operates on the Bergamo–Brescia railway.
 Milan and Venice can be reached by train changing in Bergamo or in Brescia.
-The A4 highway, the most important Italian route, has an exit called Palazzolo, that is actually in the north of the town.
+The A4 motorway, an important Italian route, has an exit called Palazzolo, which is actually in the north of the town.
 The nearest International Airport is Orio al Serio International Airport, just 15 minutes by car.

 Sports

-Founded in 1913, the soccer association for the town is Associazione Calcio Palazzolo (Palazzolo Soccer Association).
+Founded in 1913, the football association for the town is Associazione Calcio Palazzolo (Palazzolo Football Association).
 They play in the local stadium, Stadio Comunale, which holds up to 4,500 people.